• Skip to primary navigation

 You must know your calcium level (I prefer hair analysis testing for this).
 Excess calcium is a real problem, and is more common than calcium deficiency (in my office at least).

 Typically calcium levels won't get too high on their own from food alone (unless intake is excessive).
 It's when a calcium-rich diet is paired with calcium supplements and/or vitamin D3 supplements that calcium levels start creeping up.
-Soaring calcium levels can lead to calcification of your body.
-Think stiffness among other undesirable things, like back pain, joint issues, and osteoporosis.[1]
+Soaring calcium levels can lead to calcification - stiffness, back pain, joint problems, and even osteoporosis in the long term.[1]

 A better bet for strong bones?
 Get some food-sourced calcium in your diet along with magnesium and boron (if you know you're low in these).
 And don't forget about the benefits of weight-bearing exercise for maintaining bone health.